Breaking the ice

 Of all the scenarios I had anticipated.
 This was not one of them.
 It has been one of the best and most unexpected compliments I have ever recieved.

-In 2018, after a couple of years as a freelancer selling my time to different companies, I reflected on my mission in life.
-I reflected on the challenge I wanted to address to become purpose driven.
+In 2018, after a couple of years as a freelancer, I reflected on my mission in life and became purpose driven.

-Noticing people.
-Valuing them in all circumstances.
-This brought me to an important conclusion: a lot of talent stays unnoticed, and a lot of vacancies stay unfilled.
-Therefore, my main mission has become to set up talent attraction as a treasure hunt instead of a headhunt.
+This was valuing people in all circumstances.
+This brought me to an important conclusion: a lot of talent remains unnoticed, and vacancies stay unfilled.
+Therefore, my mission has become to set up talent attraction as a treasure hunt instead of a headhunt.

 That is an important mind shift: you are not looking to hunt heads, you are looking to find treasures of talent, hidden in the job market.